 - the authority and obligation to report significant findings or other concerns to the Committee.

-During the period the Committee received progress reports on the execution of the FY2019 Internal Audit Plan and discussed recommendations made by the Internal Auditor.
+Review findings and recommendations made by the Internal Audit function were discussed as well as the pace at which control enhancements were addressed by the business.
 The Committee also considered the remit of Internal Audit, its budget and resources and the nature and extent of any outsourcing to specialist co-source providers.
-It also approved the FY2020 Internal Audit Plan, including the proposed audit scope, approach, coverage and allocation of resources.
+It also approved the FY2021 Internal Audit Plan, including the proposed audit scope, approach, coverage and allocation of resources.

-During the year, the Committee reviewed the Ethics and Compliance work programme, and provided oversight of performance in line with, and investigations into, allegations of noncompliance with the Code of Business Ethics.
-This included any matters raised through the Group’s ethics reporting procedures.
-During the period, the Committee provided oversight for investigations in respect of three unrelated matters, none of which resulted in material loss to the Group or a detrimental impact on our customers or suppliers.
-The Committee receives regular reports on the ratio of anonymous v.s attributed ethics reports.
-This metric is used to monitor trust in the Group’s nonretaliation policy.
+During the year, the Committee reviewed the Ethics and Compliance annual work programme, and provided oversight of performance in line with, and investigations into, allegations of non-compliance with the Code of Business Ethics.
+This included matters raised through the Group’s ethics reporting procedures including the Group’s ‘Speak-Out’ line which allows for anonymous reporting.
+Smiths ‘Speak Out’ system comprises a number of different channels (including call centres operated by an independent third party across the Group’s global operations) for employees and other stakeholders to report concerns.
+The Committee also provides oversight for any significant investigations.
+During the year there were no matters raised that required the Committee’s direct intervention or investigations which resulted in a material loss to the Group or a detrimental impact on our customers or suppliers.
+The Committee receives regular reports on the total number and nature of cases by region, the ratio of anonymous vs attributed ethics reports, and the ratio of substantiated to unsubstantiated cases.
+The anonymous vs attributed metric is used to monitor trust in the Group’s nonretaliation policy.

-AUDIT & RISK COMMITTEE (extract 2)
+AUDIT & RISK COMMITTEE REPORT (extract 2)

 Acquisitions and divestments